m8/awesome-arduino/README.md

 ## Arduino-based Platforms

 - [Ardupilot](https://ardupilot.org/) - Versatile, Trusted, Open Autopilot software for drones and other autonomous systems
-- [Marlin](https://marlinfw.org) - Marlin is an open source firmware for 3D printers.
 - [mBot](https://www.makeblock.com/) - mBot is a low-cost and easy-to-use robot kit designed for children to use and learn to program.